Leopard 2: Panzerschnellbrücke Leguan

-Driver Training Tank (Fahrschulpanzer): The Leopard 2 Driver Training Tank, as the name implies, is a non-combatant Leopard 2 for instructing soldiers in the finer points of handling the tank.
+Driver Training Tank

+The Leopard 2 Driver Training Tank, as the name implies, is a non-combatant Leopard 2 for instructing soldiers in the finer points of handling the tank.
 The turret is supplanted by a weighted and fixed observation cab with forward and side-facing windows and a dummy gun.
 The instructor rides in this cab, with override controls for critical systems, and space is provided for two other students to observe.

+Leopard 2R

-Leopard 2R: A heavy breaching and de-mining vehicle developed by Patria for the Finnish Army, based on the Leopard 2A4.
+A heavy breaching and de-mining vehicle developed by Patria for the Finnish Army, based on the Leopard 2A4.
 Six vehicles were converted.
 The vehicles are equipped with a mine plough or a dozer blade, and an automated marking system.
 All were donated to Ukraine in 2023.

+Leopard 2L

-Leopard 2L : An armoured vehicle-launched bridge developed by KMW and Patria for the Finnish Army.
+An armoured vehicle-launched bridge developed by KMW and Patria for the Finnish Army.
 Ten Finnish 2A4 tanks were rebuilt to carry the LEGUAN bridge.